yokolet/new-note/_posts/2023-03-12-getting-started-graphql-using-ruby-on-rails.md

 end
 ```

-GraphQL Ruby generator updates `app/graphql/types/mutation_type.rb`, so we don't need to edit this file.
+GraphQL Ruby generator has already updated `app/graphql/types/mutation_type.rb`, so we don't need to edit this file.
 For now, mutation type definition is like this:

 ```ruby